artesarh/python-cron-validator/readme.md

 # Cron validator for Python

+Do you need a cron validator?

-I got sick of importing cron libraries when i just wanted a validator
+I got sick of importing cron libraries that were deprecated or didn't function as expected.

+I just wanted a validator and that's it.

 ## What it does